 About 50 demonstrators of all ages assembled outside of Heartland Alliance’s annual fundraiser gala at the Swissotel Hotel near Loyola’s Water Tower Campus on Oct.
 11 to protest Chicago-area detention centers holding migrant children operated by part of the organization.
-Two of the nine centers are in Rogers Park, near Loyola’s Lake Shore Campus.
+Two of the nine facilities are in Rogers Park, near Loyola’s Lake Shore Campus.

 More than 2,500 children were separated from their parents after crossing the border illegally and detained in shelters throughout the country by the federal government this year, according to an article by ProPublica Illinois.